TheMoksej/TheMoksej/README.md

 # About me:

-### I'm a 20 year old male, originally from Lithuania, but currently reside in Germany.
-If you want to get to know me or have any questions in general do not hesitate to message me on [Discord](https://discord.com/users/345457928972533773), [Gmail](mailto:nedas@moksej.xyz), [Twitter](https://twitter.com/Moksej)
+### I'm a 21-year-old male from Lithuania who currently resides in Germany.
+If you want to get to know me or have any questions in general do not hesitate to message me on [Discord](https://discord.com/users/345457928972533773), [Gmail](mailto:nedas@moksej.me), [Twitter](https://twitter.com/Moksej)

 #### Stuff I developed:
-- [Dredd](https://github.com/dredd-bot/Dredd) - Free, multipurpose Discord bot which offers a lot of features, including miscellaneous stuff, automod and much more.
+- [Dredd](https://github.com/dredd-bot/Dredd) - Free, multipurpose Discord bot which offers many features, including miscellaneous stuff, automod and much more.
 - [DEL.py](https://github.com/discordextremelist/del.py) - Python API wrapper for Discord Extreme List

 #### Other Projects I'm a part of: